-The high inflation of the previous three years has left the College with a significant operating deficit.
+THE BURSAR'S VIEW: AN UPDATE ON COLLEGE FINANCES The high inflation of the previous three years has left the College with a significant operating deficit.
 Our costs rose with inflation in 2022-24 while our income did not.
 There was no increase in UK undergraduate tuition fees and our investment returns were lower than inflation.
 This year (2024-25) we materially increased pay for almost all Fellows and staff, giving them a percentage increase in pay that is greater than inflation.
-Most of our employees will also benefit from the introduction of an 'Oxford weighting', which is comprised of a pay increase of £1,500 per person in addition to regular salary increases.
+Most of our employees will also benefit from the introduction of an 'Oxford weighting', which is comprised of a pay increase of \pounds 1,500 per person in addition to regular salary increases.
 The College is following Oxford University, which has introduced similar pay increases for its staff after an extensive review of employees' pay and conditions.
 Like many businesses we are also materially adversely impacted by the increase in national insurance.

 To address the shortfall in funding, we have increased the annual drawdown from our endowment from 3% to 3.3%, a level more in line with other colleges and well below the 4.25% pa drawn by the University.
 We have also curtailed expenditure and increased income from ancillary activities such as conferences and events.

-INCOME

-Our residential income of £4.0 million this last year has risen with inflation.
+10 of 22 While the College continues to thrive academically, it is currently facing some challenging financial conditions.
+INCOME Our residential income of £4.0 million this last year has risen with inflation.
 Our teaching and research income fell slightly to £3.2m as fees for overseas students and graduates decreased.
 Our donations this year were £5.5m, up from £3.8m in 2023.
 Investment income was slightly higher as rental income increased.